Sonata for 13 Brass

 5 members of the Brass Ensemble - Richard Adams and Martin Rockall (trumpets), Nicholas Firth (horn), Kevin Pitt (trombone) and Eddie Connor (tuba) - formed, in the early 1980s, the Cambrian Brass Quintet, which did so well that they became the Birmingham School of Music Ensemble in Residence in 1984-5.
 They asked Andrew to write a work to play in the many concerts which they were organising.
 Andrew wrote his Suite No.1 for Brass Quintet, which consists of 5 movements: Pastorale, Fanfare, Elegy, Folk Dance, Epilogue.
 Cambrian Brass premiered the Suite at a memorial concert for Bernard Brown, well loved and brilliant trumpeter and teacher.
 Andrew dedicated his work to the memory of Bernard Brown.
 This first performance took place in Birmingham Cathedral on 9th November 1983.

-Cambrian Brass went on to perform the work in a Royal Festival Hall Foyer Concert, the Barbican Centre, the Royal Scottish Academy of Music and Drama, the London College of Music, Birmingham Cathedral, Birmingham School of Music Recital Hall and several music societies around the UK.
+Cambrian Brass went on to perform the work in a Royal Festival Hall Foyer Concert, the Barbican Centre, the Royal Scottish Academy of Music and Drama, the London College of Music, Birmingham Cathedral, Birmingham School of Music Recital Hall, and for several music societies around the UK.

 A new Birmingham Conservatoire Quintet, Forum Brass, performed the work in the Adrian Boult Hall, Birmingham in May 1992.